-Summer is around the corner, and is there anything better than sitting beside the Yarra with a drink and some nibbles?
+Summer is here, and is there anything better than sitting beside the Yarra with a drink and some nibbles?
 Well, yes, actually there is...

 You can be right on the water, drinking and nibbling, or enjoying a whole meal for that matter.